Almost strict domination and anti-de Sitter 3-manifolds

 \end{subsection}

-\begin{subsection}{Theorem D} Here we give the proof of Theorem D. We make use of results from the paper \cite{GK}.
+\begin{subsection}{Theorem C} Here we give the proof of Theorem C. We make use of results from the paper \cite{GK}.
 Fix reductive representations $\rho_1,\rho_2:\Gamma\to\PSL(2,\mathbb{R})$ with $\rho_1$ Fuchsian. \begin{defn} Let $V\subset \mathbb{H}$ be a $\rho_1$-invariant domain, and $f:V\to \mathbb{H}$ a $(\rho_1,\rho_2)$-equivariant map realizing the minimal Lipschitz constant $L$ among equivariant maps.
 The stretch locus is the set of points $x\in \mathbb{H}$ such that the restriction of $f$ to any neighbourhood of $x$ has Lipschitz constant exactly $L$ and no smaller. \end{defn} The result below is culled from \cite[Theorem 1.3 and 5.1]{GK}.
 See the reference for more general statements and details. \begin{thm}[Gu{\'e}ritaud-Kassel] Assume there exists a $(\rho_1,\rho_2)$-equivariant map with minimal Lipschitz constant $L=1$, and let $E$ be the intersection of all the stretch loci among such maps.
 Then there exists an ``optimal" $(\rho_1,\rho_2)$-equivariant $1$-Lipschitz map whose stretch locus is exactly $E$. $E$ projects under the action of $\rho_1(\Gamma)$ to the convex core for $\rho_1$, and is either empty or the union of a lamination and $2$-dimensional convex sets with extremal points only in the limit set $\Lambda_{\rho_1(\Gamma)}\subset \partial_\infty\mathbb{H}$. \end{thm}

-\begin{proof}[Proof of Theorem D] The equivalence between (1) and (3) is contained in Theorem A. Assuming (1) we prove (2).
+\begin{proof}[Proof of Theorem C] The equivalence between (1) and (3) is contained in Theorem A. Assuming (1) we prove (2).
 Take any optimal map $g$, and the map $\tilde{C}(\mathbb{H}/\rho_1(\Gamma))\to\mathbb{H}\times \mathbb{H}$ given by $p\mapsto (p,g(p))$.
 In the case that there exists a peripheral on which $\rho_1$ is hyperbolic, suppose for the sake of contradiction that there is a choice of $g$ so that the domain extends to give a fibration over a larger subsurface.
-From the other direction of Theorem C, we obtain a $(\rho_1,\rho_2)$-equivariant and contracting map defined on the preimage of this subsurface in the universal cover.
+From the other direction of Proposition \ref{equiv}, we obtain a $(\rho_1,\rho_2)$-equivariant and a locally contracting map defined on the preimage of this subsurface in the universal cover.
 This implies there is a peripheral $\gamma$ with $\ell(\rho_1(\gamma))>\ell(\rho_2(\gamma))$, which contradicts our original Definition \ref{asd}.